-The concentrations of heavy metals in the environment have increased at alarmingly level.
+The concentrations of heavy metals in the environment have increased at an alarmingly level.
 Metals are toxic to plants and fungi [6].
 There are few detail reports on the impacts of metals on seed metabolism, germination, particularly roots and shoots recorded [7].
-Lead is a global environmental pollutant that is present in soil, water, air and biota.
-The increase in concentration of heavy metal decreased plant growth and responsible to death [8].
-Lead is naturally occur in substantial quantities in the earth's surface food, water urban soil and air and lead stress causes multiple direct and indirect effects on plant growth, metabolism and also alters some physiological processes [9-10].
-The metals absorbed by plants and prove toxic to plants that can be observed as growth retardation, alteration in biochemical processes [11-13].

-25 In Pakistan substantial quantities of agricultural chemical are used annually to enhance yield 26 [14].
-The ever increase of lead concentration over the wide areas of Karachi and rural areas raising a serious questions as to its effects plant growth.
-Although the data on the effects of lead on cowpea 27 seems scanty.
-The response of plant growth to toxic effects of heavy metals has become the subject 28 29 of great interest in the field of ecology.
-Attention has been given in developed countries, about the 30 effects of metal toxicities on crop growth.
-Therefore, this study was carried out with the aim to 31 determine the effect of lead on seedling growth of an important country legume crop cowpea (Vigna 32 unguiculata).
+Lead is a global environmental pollutant that is present in the soil, water, air and biota.
+The increase in the concentration of heavy metal decreased plant growth and response for death [8].
+Lead naturally occurs in substantial quantities in the earth's plants that can be observed as growth retardation, alteration in biochemical processes [11-13].
+In Pakistan, substantial quantities of the agricultural chemical are used annually to enhance yield [14].
+The ever increase of lead concentration over the wide areas of Karachi and rural serious guestions as to its surface food, water urban soil and air and lead stress causes multiple direct and indirect effects on plant growth, metabolism and also alters some physiological processes [9-10].
+The metals absorbed by plants and prove toxic to rural areas raising serious questions as to its effects plant growth.
+Although the data on the effects of lead on cowpea seems scanty.
+The response of plant growth to toxic effects of heavy metals has become the subject of great interest in the field of ecology.
+Attention has been given in developed countries, about the effects of metal toxicities on crop growth.
+Therefore, this study was carried out with the aim to determine the effect of lead on the seedling growth of an important country legume crop cowpea (Vigna unguiculata L.).